CPhlebas/ore-chasm/README.md

 But of course, it's progressing quite quickly over just the few weeks it has existed

+What is working?
+Not much :)

+* I did have a working tilemap rendering fragment shader..which uses some neat tricks to render it all in super fast manner.
+* I just implemented pretty stupid entity->tilemap collision, but it seems to work.
+* And as I'm typing this, I'm researching on how to further revamp the tilemap renderer, and implement the background (underground, and walls), in addition to making the foreground tiles meshable (cleanly, seamless).
+The design I'm planning on allows for *a lot* more flexibility than Terraria has.

 ## How can I help out?

 * Merge requests/patches.
 They will need to match my coding style, which isn't too